zonxa/seal/UsingSeal.md

 See our [integration tests](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/test/unit/integration.test.ts) for an E2E example.
 Also, see our [example app](https://seal-example.vercel.app/) for a demonstration of allowlist/NFT gated content access.

-Onchain decryption in Move is available as well given the derived keys.
-See [voting.move](./move/patterns/sources/voting.move) for an example.
+On-chain decryption in Move is supported using derived keys.
+For an example, see [voting.move](./move/patterns/sources/voting.move).

+> [!TIP]
+> If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the PTB input.
+The key server's full node may not have indexed it yet.
+Wait a few seconds and retry the request, as subsequent attempts should succeed once the node is in sync.

 **Mysten Labs Key Servers**